liamli99/NodeJS/Tutorial.md

 3. Built-in Modules: e.g. (1) OS (2) PATH (3) FS (4) HTTP.
 For each module, it can provide useful properties and methods!
 For more details, see https://nodejs.org/docs/latest/api/

 ## Node Package Manager (npm)
 `npm` comes bundled with Node.js and is the default package manager for Node.js, it helps developers share and reuse code!

 ### Initialization
-(1) Manual approach: create a `package.json` file in the root with necessary properties (2) General approach: `npm init` (answer a series of questions step by step to set up the project) OR `npm init -y` (answer all the questions with default values), then a 'package.json' file will be generated!
+- 1. Manual approach: create a `package.json` file in the root with necessary properties
+  2. General approach: `npm init` (answer a series of questions step by step to set up the project) OR `npm init -y` (answer all the questions with default values), then a 'package.json' file will be generated!

-Note that 'package.json' file provides information about the project and is used to manage the project!
-For example, 'main' is a file that is the entry point of the project. 'scripts' is a dictionary that contains script commands that are run at various times in the lifecycle of the project, e.g. `{ "start": "node app.js", "dev": "nodemon app.js" }`, so that we can use `npm start` to run the start script and use `npm run dev` to run the dev script!
+- Note that 'package.json' file provides information about the project and is used to manage the project!
+For example, 'main' is a file that is the entry point of the project. 'scripts' is a JSON that contains script commands that are run at various times in the lifecycle of the project, e.g. `{ "start": "node app.js", "dev": "nodemon app.js" }`, so that we can use `npm start` to run the start script and use `npm run dev` to run the dev script!

+- **When deploying the app on a cloud service, we should also add `"engines": { "node": "..." }` to specify the Node version!**

 ### Install packages
-**Install packages as dependencies**, dependencies are packages required by the project to run in production!
+- **Install packages as dependencies**, dependencies are packages required by the project to run in production!
-(1) Install a local package (use it in the current project), recommended!
+    - Install a local package (use it in the current project), recommended!
     `npm install <packagename>`
-(2) Install a global package (use it in any project) `sudo npm install -g <packagename>`
+    - Install a global package (use it in any project) `sudo npm install -g <packagename>`

-**Install packages as dev dependencies**, dev dependencies are packages that are only needed for local development and testing!
+- **Install packages as dev dependencies**, dev dependencies are packages that are only needed for local development and testing!
   `npm install <packagename> --save-dev` OR `npm install <packagename> -D`

-Note that all the local packages we install are stored in node_modules folder and are included in dependencies/devDependencies of package.json!
-After we install a local package, a 'package-lock.json' file will be generated!!
+- Note that all the local packages we install are stored in `node_modules` folder and are included in dependencies/devDependencies of `package.json`!
+After we install a local package, a `package-lock.json` file will be generated!!

-Normally we won't push node_modules folder to github, so that if we clone a Node.js project from github, we can run `npm install` to install all the packages in dependencies/devDependencies of package.json!
+- Normally we won't push node_modules folder to github, so that if we clone a Node.js project from github, we should run `npm install` to install all the packages in dependencies/devDependencies of package.json!
 However, if we want to manually install all the packages with certain versions, we can delete dependencies/devDependencies of package.json and delete package-lock.json file, then use `npm install <packagename>` to manually download all the packages!!!

-**When deploying the app on a cloud service, we should also add `"engines": { "node": "..." }` to specify the Node version!**

 ### Use packages
 Similar to modules, we can use require (CommonJS Modules) or import (ES Modules) to include the package!
 For more details, see https://www.npmjs.com/

 ## Useful packages